Callum-Halton/pointillism/NOTES.md

     makes the code easier to read and work with.
 See the [Google Python Style Guide][1] for more info about how to do this in a standard way in various situations.
 You can/should also set a ruler at 80 character in Sublime Text to help with this.
-Here are instructions.
+[Here are instructions][2].
 Set the rulers in your defaults.
 Don't enable line wrap.
   * I have added very basic command-line argument functionality to `poitillism.py` so that it can be passed an alternative filename.
 I have also enhanced `run.sh` to query `whoami` and pass an appropriate filename